hqywork/EntityFramework.wiki.Chinesize/Roadmap.md

 * Query
  * **Basic LINQ support** provides the ability to use LINQ to retrieve data from the database.
- * **Mixed client/server evaluation** enables queries to contain logic that can not be evaluated in the database, and must therefore be evaluated after the data is retrieved into memory.
+ * **Mixed client/server evaluation** enables queries to contain logic that cannot be evaluated in the database, and must therefore be evaluated after the data is retrieved into memory.
  * **NoTracking** queries enables quicker query execution when the context does not need to monitor for changes to the entity instances (i.e. the results are read-only).
  * **Eager loading** provides the `Include` and `ThenInclude` methods to identify related data that should also be fetched when querying.
  * **Async query** can free up the current thread to process other requests while the database processes the query.